ChrisKlug/web-dev-workshop/labs/lab19/lab19.md

 Uncomment the second line, adding the `AddGrpcClientInstrumentation()` call.
 This will add gRPC tracing.
 However, as mentioned in the comment above, you also need to install a NuGet package called __OpenTelemetry.Instrumentation.GrpcNetClient__.

 __Warning:__ There is a caveat here.
-The __OpenTelemetry.Instrumentation.GrpcNetClient__ is still in pre-view at the time of writing.
+The __OpenTelemetry.Instrumentation.GrpcNetClient__ is still in preview at the time of writing.
 So, make sure that you have ticked the box to include pre-releases.
 Otherwise, you won't see it in the list of packages when you search for it.

 Once the NuGet package has been installed, the call to `AddGrpcClientInstrumentation()` should be fine.